ZcashAnonymous/zcash-tor-manual/README.md

 > Resolving localhost...
 127.0.0.1
 > Connecting to localhost|127.0.0.1|:8118... connected

-The `Resolving localhost...` and `Connecting to localhost...` messages will be evidence that wget is correctly fetching the parameters over Tor.
-If the console shows `Resolving ftp.gnu.org` and `Connecting to ftp.gnu.org` then the proxy isn't working.
+The `Resolving localhost...` and `Connecting to localhost...` messages will be evidence that wget is correctly connecting over Tor.
+If the console shows `Resolving ftp.gnu.org...` and `Connecting to ftp.gnu.org...` then the proxy isn't working.
 Double-check that the wget and Privoxy configuration files are correct by comparing what's shown on the console with the lines referenced above.

 Proceed when wget is confirmed to be connecting over Tor.

-Add the Zcash master signing key to apt's trusted keyring.
+Download the Zcash signing key and add it to apt's trusted keyring.
 This key will be used to verify the publisher's signature on the Zcash software.

 `wget -qO - https://apt.z.cash/zcash.asc | sudo apt-key add -`

 The fingerprint of the key is (F1E2 1403 7E94 E950 BA85 77B2 63C4 A216 9C1B 2FA2)[https://github.com/zcash/zcash/wiki/Debian-binary-packages].

-Install a tool that will enable downloading and updating software from apt over Tor.
+Install a tool that will enable downloading and updating software from apt package repositories over Tor.

 `sudo apt-get install apt-transport-tor`